amarantha-k/cbas/_drafts/primer-beer.md

 The complete set of steps to create and connect the sample datasets are included, along with a collection of runnable SQL++ queries and their expected results.

-To run these examples, you'll need to complete the set up described in the [Quick Start](http://developer-stage.cbauthx.com/documentation/server/0.5/analytics/quick-start.html).
+To run these examples, you must complete the set up as described in [Quick Start](quick-start.html).

 You can verify that everything's working by issuing a simple SQL++ test query as shown below:

     "Let there be beer!";

 As you read through this document, you should try each step for yourself on your own Analytics instance.
 You can use your favorite Analytics interface to do this: the Analytics Workbench, the modified version of cbq that ships with Analytics, or the REST API.
-See [Runninq Queries](http://developer-stage.cbauthx.com/documentation/server/0.5/analytics/run-query.html) for details.
+For details, see [Runninq Queries](run-query.html).
 Once you have reached the end of this tutorial, you will be armed and dangerous, having all the basic Analytics knowledge that you'll need to start down the path of exploring the power of NoSQL data analytics.
-We think you will find this to be a freeing experience:
+You will find this to be a freeing experience.
 Analytics SQL++ queries never touch your Couchbase data servers, running instead (in parallel) on real-time shadow copies of your data.
-As a result, you'll find yourself in a world where you can "ask the system anything!" -- you won't need to worry about slowing down the Couchbase Server nodes with complex queries, you won't have to create indexes to explore data, and the Analytics query language (SQL++) won't try to keep you from asking queries that would be too perforamance-costly to ask against your performance sensitive operational data.
+As a result, you'll find yourself in a world where you can *ask the system anything!* -- you won't need to worry about slowing down the Couchbase Server nodes with complex queries, you won't have to create indexes to explore data, and the Analytics query language (SQL++) won't try to keep you from asking queries that would be too perforamance-costly to ask against your performance sensitive operational data.